R3DRUN3/cloud-native/projects/infrastructure/crossplane-demo/README.md

 This repo will teach you to do the following things:
 - deploy `crossplane` on a `Kubernetes` cluster.
-- deploy `hashicorp vault` ion the same cluster.
+- deploy `hashicorp vault` on the same cluster.
 - integrate `crossplane` with `hashicorp vault` for secrets management.
 - create `aws` resources from `crossplane`.